MagdalenaDurska/PythonProject/README.md

 ### inputs/outputs
 The program can be run with an input file of any name and saved to any location.
 For the batch run it is expected that input file is called input.txt and is located in the input folder and the outputs are saved in output folder.
+(A sample input file is already provided in the input folder)

 ### run main.py
 you can run the program in python terminal or cmd, by going to project location and using below commands: